DylanLRPollock/Monkey-Head-Project/docs/honeycomb-storage.md

 rolling growth series (daily buckets by default).
 The resulting payload feeds Grafana or similar dashboards so sudden spikes become visible.
 Combine it with `HoneycombIndex` to align storage reporting with the auto-sort file taxonomy.
-【F:huey/honeycomb_monitor.py†L20-L144】
+【F:src/huey/honeycomb/monitor.py†L27-L108】

 ## Retention and pruning

-`huey.honeycomb_retention.RetentionPolicy` applies content-aware expiry rules to old cells, using duration strings such as `14d` or `6m`.
-Operators can set different windows per content type or comb and record how many rows were pruned, closing the loop between ingestion, monitoring, and retention.
+`huey.honeycomb.retention.RetentionPolicy` applies content-aware expiry rules to old cells, using duration strings such as `14d` or `6m`.
+Operators can set different windows per content type or comb and record how many rows were pruned, closing the loop between ingestion, monitoring, and retention.【F:src/huey/honeycomb/retention.py†L29-L95】